SheikhBahman/Cloud-Computing-Capstone/README.md

 There are a set of questions which will be answered using the dataset.
 These questions involve discovering useful information such as the best day of week to fly to minimize delays, the most popular airports, the most on-time airlines, etc.

+* These are questions I have tried to answer from the data using either Batch or Stream processing:

+Group 1:
+	1. Rank the top 10 most popular airports by numbers of flights to/from the airport.
+	2. Rank the top 10 airlines by on-time arrival performance.
+	3. Rank the days of the week by on-time arrival performance.
+Group 2:
+	1. For each airport X, rank the top-10 carriers in decreasing order of on-time departure performance from X.
+	2. For each source airport X, rank the top-10 destination airports in decreasing order of on-time departure performance from X.
+	3. For each source-destination pair X-Y, rank the top-10 carriers in decreasing order of on-time arrival performance at Y from X.
+	4. For each source-destination pair X-Y, determine the mean arrival delay (in minutes) for a flight from X to Y.
+Group 3 (Answer both questions using Hadoop (or an equivalent batch processing system).
+You may also use Spark Streaming (or an equivalent stream processing system) to answer Question 2.):
+	1. Does the popularity distribution of airports follow a Zipf distribution?
+If not, what distribution does it follow?
+	2. Tom wants to travel from airport X to airport Z. However, Tom also wants to stop at airport Y for some sightseeing on the way.
+More concretely, Tom has the following requirements

 # For eack task I have recorded the steps I followed to setup my cloud system on AWS (please see the video)

 # Task 1